Rod Stewart And ‘Game Of Thrones’: How The Singer’s New Video Caused An Uproar

 — Pat Armour (@PatArmour1) March 3, 2017

-But there was, perhaps, no greater controversial statement than the one made by Marina Hyde of The Guardian, who claimed that the Rod Stewart so-called “mock execution video” was in poor taste, but it was in even worse taste to demand “good taste” from our rock stars.
+But there was, perhaps, no greater controversial statement than the one made by Marina Hyde of the Guardian, who claimed that the so-called Rod Stewart “mock execution video” was in poor taste, but it was in even worse taste to demand “good taste” from our rock stars.

 “I can’t think of anything more unbearably vulgar than demanding good taste from our rock stars.
 Mainly, then, Rod’s desert antics are to be welcomed for the bind in which they placed the Daily Mail.
-On Wednesday, after he’d been snapped travelling to his O2 gig on the London underground, the Mail ran an article headlined: “In praise of Rod Stewart and what luvvies can learn from him”.
+On Wednesday, after he’d been snapped travelling to his O2 gig on the London underground, the Mail ran an article headlined: ‘In praise of Rod Stewart and what luvvies can learn from him’.
 Barely 24 hours later … well, what the hell are they supposed to do with this?
 How many Hail Central Lines do you have to say to atone for this?”

 Not the first time Rod Stewart has been involved in a mock beheading scandal either… pic.twitter.com/QopzoJNJcz